Beef & Stout Stew – Serves 6

 Bring a large oven proof stock pot or dutch oven to medium high heat and add enough vegetable oil to lightly coat the bottom of the pot.
-When oil is hot, add beef and sear on all sides until deep brown ( ~ 2-3 minutes per side).
-You will have to do this step in batches as you don’t want to crowd the pan and steam the beef instead of searing it.
+When oil is hot, add beef and sear on all sides until deep brown ( ~ 3-4 minutes per side).
+You will have to do this step in batches as you don’t want to crowd the pan.
+Crowding the pan will cause the beef to steam instead of sear.
 Transfer the meat to a plate.

-Reduce the pot to medium heat and add vegetable oil to lightly coat the pan (if needed) and add the onions.
-Cook covered, stirring occasionally ~ 4-5 minutes or until onions are translucent.
+Reduce the pot to medium heat and add vegetable oil to lightly coat the pan and add the onions.
+Cook~ 4-5 minutes (stirring occasionally) or until onions are translucent.
 Add garlic and cook ~ 2 minutes or until fragrant.
-Add seared beef to the pot and mix in tomato paste.
+Add seared beef & any juices to the pot and mix in tomato paste.
 Add carrots, potatoes, stout, beef broth, thyme, and 1/2 tsp sea salt.

 Bring to a boil, reduce heat to a simmer, and transfer to the oven.
 Cook 2 1/2 hours or until meat is fork tender.

-Remove thyme stems and garnish with chopped parsley
+Remove thyme stems and garnish with chopped parsley.
+Happy Eating!
+Beckie

 TIP: If the heat is too high and the onions start to burn, toss a couple ice cubes in the pot to cool it off and also lower the heat.
 You want the onions translucent, not caramelized.